-(j) Wichita Mountains National Wildlife Refuge-(1) Migratory game bird hunting.
-We allow hunting of duck, goose, merganser, and coot on designated portions of the refuge subject to the following conditions:
+Unarmed waterfowl hunters on the perimeter of the refuge may retrieve downed waterfowl up to 100 yards (90 meters) inside the refuge boundary. - (2) Upland game hunting.
+We allow hunting of pheasant, sharp-tailed grouse, and partridge on designated portions of the refuge subject to the following conditions: